Omnidirectional type inference for ML: principality any way: Overview

 We now illustrate the role of suspended constraints on our running \emph{fragile} features: static overloading of records (and variants) and semi-explicit first-class polymorphism.
 Each feature translates the typability of the term into constraints, formalized using a constraint generation function of the form $\cinfer \e \t$, which, given a term $\e$ and expected type $\t$, produces a constraint $\c$ which is satisfiable if and only if $\e$ has the type $\t$.
 As we will see, once we adopt the suspended constraint machinery developed in this paper, much of the complexity of these typing fragile constructs vanishes---suspended constraints do most of the heavy lifting.

 \parcomment{Records}

 For an ambiguous record projection $\efield \e \elab$, we generate the typing constraint:

 This constraint introduces the unification variable $\tv$, unifying it with the type of $\e$ (via $\cinfer \e \tv$), and suspends resolution of the return type $\t$ until the type $\tv$ of $\e$ becomes \emph{known} to be some non-variable type $\tz$.
 The branch then matches $\tz$ against the record type pattern $(\cpatrcd \ct)$.
-If $\tz$ is a record type $(\trcd {\T} \tyas)$ for some ground record name ${\T}$, then the record name variable $\ct$ in the pattern is bound to $\T$, otherwise the whole constraint fails.
+If $\tz$ is a record type $(\trcd {\T} \tyas)$, then the pattern binds the record name variable $\ct$ to the record name $\T$, otherwise the whole constraint fails.
 When $\ct$ is bound to $\T$, the right-hand-side constraint becomes $\labfrom \elab \T \leq (\tlab \tv \t)$, which requires that the type of the projection of the label $\elab$ at type $\T$ in the global record-declaration environment can be instantiated into $(\tlab \tv \t)$.